qusma/QDMS/readme.md

 If you wish to contribute, fork the repo and send a pull request with your changes.

-For bug reports, feature requests, and general discussion there is a google group: https://groups.google.com/forum/#!forum/qusma-data-management-system
+For bug reports, feature requests, and general discussion please use the [google group](https://groups.google.com/forum/#!forum/qusma-data-management-system).

 Screenshots:
 ------------------------